my bloghead 14-Mind Pollution

 Stranger from another planet welcome to our hole

 Also.
 Have you ever noticed when some people approach you they say the most inappropriate things.
 Things like "hang on in their Eddy."
-That sentence is filled with the assumption that I might not have long to live.
+Huh, a loaded sentence filled with the assumption that I might not have long to live.
 Or "Your a fit man you can fight it off."
-This makes me feel like I have a massive fight on my hands and if I was not physically fit I would die.
-What about the people who are not as physically fit?
+This makes me feel like I have a massive fight on my hands and if I was not physically I am close to dying.
 Then there is "Wow Eddy, you are looking really well."
+Mmm.
 In comparison to what?
-I know they mean well but actually I had a terrible night last night and I do not feel great.
+I know they mean well and I know I am not looking well but actually I had a terrible night last night and I don’t feel great.
 And the one that really annoys me is "At least you have the one cancer they can cure."
 Eh?

 Now I am not blaming or shaming anyone as this is not the purpose of this piece as I to fell into that trap in my previous life whenever confronted with a friend who had cancer.
-The purpose of my blog is to try and give you, the reader, an insight into one cancer persons psych with the hope of bridging an understanding between the 'norm' and the other 'norm' and rid ourselves of that border or level or hole.
+The purpose of my blog is to try and give you, an insight into one cancer persons psych with the hope of bridging an understanding between the 'norm' and the ‘cancer norm' and rid ourselves of that border or level that makes understanding cancer difficult.

 We all have the right to self expression and sometimes it can be a powerful tool for a sufferer to utilise.

 My way of utilising my emotions is to be like a modern day comedian.
-My blog is my personal expression and I am telling you from this page (which is my stage) how it is, for real.
+My blog is my personal expression and I am telling you from this page how it is, for real.

-Since the days of Lenny Bruce, comedians no longer use the quick well rehearsed one-liners, the 'boom boom' factor, comedians nowadays trade their humour through personal expression.
+Since the days of Lenny Bruce, comedians no longer use the quick well rehearsed one-liners, the 'boom boom' factor, comedians nowadays trade their humour through personal expression and social observation.
 They have become our sound walls on life.
 When they tell a story about their own personal situations we respond by laughing but really we are laughing at ourselves as in our minds we say "oops, that's so like me."
-I like the idea of being able to take the essence of that comedian and use it to free up my own mind and hopefully attempt to encourage others to follow and find their own route to self expression.
+I like the idea of being able to take the essence of that comedian and use it to free up my own mind and hopefully attempt to encourage others to follow and find their own routes to self expression and understanding.

-Given this, I am at a stage in life (triggered by my cancer) to no longer want to internalise my emotions, be it dark or light.
-I am fed up suppressing them.
-Society has played a game with me and I no longer want to play that game where you have to curtail self expression in order to save self embarrassment or ambitions or hiding what I truly feel.
+Given this, I’m at a stage in this life (triggered by my cancer) to no longer want to internalise my emotions, be it dark or light.
+I am fed up suppressing them and wasting my energy on the useless mind pollution it creates.
+Society has played a game with me and I no longer want to play that game where you have to curtail self expression in order to save self embarrassment or ambitions or hiding what you truly feel.
 Sometimes I wish this had happened years ago and I may have changed my approach to a few things.
-Its never too late.
+But, as they say Its never too late.

 Take when I was a child.
 Only four years old.
 I asked for a peddle car for Christmas and was told I would get it on the big day.
 There I was counting down the days and when I woke up that special morning to open the presents I noticed that under all the wrapping paper there was not one big enough to cover my peddle car.
 To say I was disappointed is an under statement.
 I remember for days before, telling my 'pals' about this peddle car.
 But when I went out to play that very day, they said ' Where's the fancy, dancey peddle car you were bumming about?
 Your just full of it Gemmell."
 The shame I felt was unbelievable so I ran off to tell someone I looked up to, an older person who just looked at me with a stern look and said "get a grip of yourself son, be a man and stop that whimpering."
 Or words to that effect.
 I had nowhere else to turn to as I did not know how to let others know how I felt so i just had to 'suck it up.'
 Years of sucking it up can take its toll on the fragile minds of us humans and sometimes it takes something extraordinary (in my case cancer) to shock us out of it.